Level-based game mechanic Vs Gameplay Strategies in Video Games

-The Skyrim and FFXII systems make for more immersive worlds – rather than slowly realizing that fights would always be approximately manageable, players in these worlds have to pay attention to which areas are beyond their current capabilities and react accordingly.
+The Skyrim and Final Fantasy XII systems make for more immersive worlds – rather than slowly realizing that fights would always be approximately manageable, players in these worlds have to pay attention to which areas are beyond their current capabilities and react accordingly.
 Instead of blocking players from certain regions with a bridge that’s out or a door that’s locked, etc., those areas can just be too much for the player to handle until they develop the necessary combat (or combat avoidance) skills, adding variety to the ways in which the currently playable world is bounded.

 It is a challenge in other genres, too, of course.
 The Last of Us addresses this by making situations, rather than enemies, tougher.
 The infected at the beginning of the game are basically the same as those at the end, but the scenarios in which you encounter them require more ingenuity as well as the skills the player-character has developed over the course of the game.

-I find it more fun to explore a world where all the enemies in an area aren’t the same difficulty.
-It forces me to size each potential adversary up individually and determine whether or not this is a fight I want to start.
-There’s a real sense of satisfaction when you can finally return and defeat a giant or dragon or even just a normal enemy that was too much for you a few hours earlier.
-Also, because I enjoy being able to dive into the world of a good RPG, I appreciate when a game doesn’t pull me out of it with distractingly unrealistic conventions, like enemy soldiers (or recurring bosses) who inexplicably get tougher right along with you throughout the game.
+Where all the enemies in an area aren’t the same difficulty.
+It forces me to size each potential adversary up individually and determine whether this is a fight I want to start.
+There’s a real sense of satisfaction when you can finally return and defeat a giant or dragon, or even just a normal enemy that was too much for you a few hours earlier.
+Also, because I enjoy being able to dive into the world of a good RPG, I appreciate when a game doesn’t pull me out of it with distracting unrealistic conventions, like enemy soldiers (or recurring bosses) who inexplicably get tougher right along with you throughout the game.

 If every fight I experience in the beginning of a game is totally manageable